genestack/sdk/docs/source/sample_scripts_doc.rst

 Sometimes, you may be in a situation where you have uploaded data on Genestack and you are only provided with metadata later on.
 The following script takes as input a comma-delimited CSV file containing metadata and adds that metadata to existing files on Genestack.
-The files should be located in a specific folder, and the correspondence between records in the CSV file and the remote files is done based on the name of the remote files.
-The name of the files should be stored in a specific column of the CSV file, whose name must be supplied to the script with the ``--local-key`` parameter.
+The files should be located in a specific folder, and the correspondence between records in the CSV file and the remote files is determined by the name of the remote files.
+The name of the files should be stored in a specific column of the CSV file, whose name must be supplied to the script as ``local-key`` parameter.

 .. literalinclude:: sample_scripts/add_metainfo_from_table.py
     :linenos: